-There are two training options depending if you have a new CPAMS contract or are an existing CPAMS contracted pharmacy with experienced CPAMS pharmacists on staff.
+There are different training options depending if you have a new CPAMS contract or are an existing CPAMS contracted pharmacy with experienced CPAMS pharmacists on staff.
 More information on the CPAMS service can be found here.

 To register an expression of interest for our CPAMS training programme please download the form below and return to PSNZ.

 For those pharmacists who have completed the initial training, there is a mandatory two year recertification.
 If you are due for a recertification, please complete the following recertification form and return it to PSNZ.